Thomas Powys, 3rd Baron Lilford

 Thomas Atherton Powys, 3rd Baron Lilford (2 December 1801 – 15 March 1861), was a British peer and Whig politician.

 Lilford was the son of Thomas Powys, 2nd Baron Lilford, and Henrietta Maria Atherton of Atherton Hall.
-He succeeded his father as third Baron Lilford in 1825.
+He succeeded his father as Baron Lilford in 1825.
+From 1826 to 1827 he went on a Grand Tour accompanied by Thomas Henry Lister.They visited Weimar and Jena in June 1826, followed by Leipzig and Dresden.
+In November they visited Italy, that included a stay in Rome of over three months.
+Lister returned to England in June 1827 while Lord Lilford remained on at Naples.
 In 1837 he was appointed a Lord-in-waiting (government whip in the House of Lords) in the Whig administration of Lord Melbourne, a post he held until the government fell in August 1841.
 He never returned to office.

 Lord Lilford married Mary Elizabeth Fox, daughter of Henry Vassall-Fox, 3rd Baron Holland, and Lady Holland, in 1830, and had ten children.
 He inherited Lilford Hall in Northamptonshire from his father in 1825.
-In 1860, he inherited Bank Hall in Bretherton, Lancashire, on the death of his brother-in-law George Anthony Legh Keck.
+In 1860, he inherited Bank Hall in Bretherton, Lancashire, on the death of his uncle George Anthony Legh Keck.
 A year after inheriting he died in March 1861, aged 59, and was succeeded by his eldest son Thomas, a prominent ornithologist.
 Lady Lilford died in 1891.